Waterford, Virginia: 20th century

-National Historic Landmark
+National Historic Landmarks

 The village was listed as a Virginia Historic Landmark in 1969.

-Waterford and a significant portion of its surrounding countryside were declared a National Historic Landmark in 1970, the highest designation of historic significance possible in the United States.
-This places Waterford on the same level of significance as Independence Hall, Mount Vernon and Colonial Williamsburg.
-The designation was made in recognition of the town's well-preserved eighteenth- and nineteenth-century architecture and landscape.
+In 1970, Waterford and a significant portion of its surrounding countryside were declared a National Historic Landmark, the highest designation of historic significance possible in the United States, placing Waterford on the same level of significance as Independence Hall, Mount Vernon, Colonial Williamsburg, and other locations with this designation.
+The designation was made in recognition of the town's well-preserved 18th- and 19th-century architecture and landscape.
 Significant buildings include the mill (circa 1750), Arch House Row (circa 1750), Camelot School (circa 1800), the Hague-Hough house, which is Waterford's oldest house (circa 1740), and the 1882 Presbyterian church.

-The Catoctin Creek Bridge was listed on the National Register of Historic Places in 1974, and the William Virts House was listed in 2011.
+Catoctin Creek Bridge was listed on the National Register of Historic Places in 1974, and the William Virts House was listed in 2011.

 Demographics

 Waterford first appeared as a census designated place in the 2020 U.S. census.